servo/font-kit/README.md

 `source-fontconfig-default` Cargo features respectively.
 Beware that `source-fontconfig-default` is rarely what you want on those two platforms!

+If you don't need to locate fonts on the system at all—for example, if all your fonts are stored with your app—then you can omit the default `source` feature and none of that code will be included.

 ## Features

 `font-kit` is capable of doing the following: